 Pocket Ionization Chamber, Prior to 1950.
 Enriched 10B liners were used in PICs to detect slow neutron exposure (Wilson 1987).
 This method is generally acceptable to detect the presence of slow neutrons but not for dose measurement.
-There is no recorded neutron dose for any Hanford worker prior to 1950 (Buschborn and Gilbert 1993).
+There is no recorded neutron dose for any Hanford worker prior to 1950 (Buschbom and Gilbert 1993).

 NTA Film, January 1950 to December 1971.
 Hanford NTA film, which was introduced on January 1, 1950, was processed independently from the beta/photon film even though the NTA film was typically exchanged along with the beta/photon film.
 Prior to 1957, NTA film was housed in the two-element beta/photon dosimeter holder along with the beta/photon film.
 Beginning in 1958, the NTA film was housed in an NTA-specific holder assigned to personnel.
 There was space in the yearly forms, manually prepared before 1957, to record the neutron dose.
 The Hanford policy to process NTA film varied historically but basically involved the practice to read all NTA film for the 200 West plutonium facilities and, for other Hanford facilities, to process the NTA only if the photon dose was at least 100 mrem.
-This was based on the observation (Watson 1959) that neutron dose was always accompanied by photon dose.
-For the other facilities, potential neutron dose is relatively small compared to the photon dose.
+This was based on the observation (Watson 1959) that neutron dose was considered to be relatively small compared to the photon dose.
 A neutron dose is recorded for all Hanford workers assigned a NTA film.
 If it was not processed a zero neutron dose is recorded.
 The earliest recorded neutron dose for Hanford workers occurred in 1950 (Buschbom and Gilbert 1993).